mchenggit/kabanero-event/architecture/README.md

 ### Running the Strategy

-The controller for StrategyRun finds the corresponding StrategyDefinition `two_stage`, and creates the corresponding StageRuns.
+The controller for StrategyRun finds the corresponding StrategyDefinition `two-stage`, and creates the corresponding StageRuns.
 For our example, there are two stages:

 ```
 apiVersion: kabanero.io/v1alpha1